 Residents who fed feral cats were instructed to do one of two things: stop feeding them or adopt them and comply with the running at large ordinance mentioned above.
 When told this, residents always choose to stop feeding them, which has helped to lower the attraction to certain neighborhoods.

 Each year in September, members of the Lafayette County Bluebird Society submit their bluebird trail nest box results to the Bluebird Restoration Association of Wisconsin, Inc. This data is part of the yearly nest box report included in BRAW’s Wisconsin Bluebird newsletter that is mailed to its membership.
+Due to the death of Carol McDaniel, Bluebird Society president, there was no formal bluebird trail report submitted, but former trail monitors were encouraged to send their report individually to Bluebird Restoration Association of Wisconsin.

 G. Provide a link to your community’s Bird City Wisconsin webpage, which must be visible from the main page of your municipal website (it may be located at the first level of a drop down menu on the main page but cannot be any less visible) OR demonstrate that your Bird City effort has a significant social media presence.